 We also gave a Beautiful Morning Gift Bag to the first guest who arrived.
 It was two gorgeous white and gold coffee mugs.
 One read Good Morning Beautiful, and the other She Could so She Did.

 Once you figure out what games you want to play, decide if you need more than ink pens to play.
 If you need specific materials, don’t forget to make a list in your baby shower planning notebook so you don’t forget anything.
 Also, be sure to space them out during the shower to keep it exciting and something to look forward to.

-I received some very sound advice from the Mothers at my shower.
-Some advice was comical, some was serious, but all was equally valuable.
+I received some very sound advice from the mothers at my shower.
+Some advice was comical, some were serious, but all were equally valuable.
 My friend Tiffany told me to make sure I spend time on self-care.
-She asked, “How can you be great to and for your baby and husband if you aren’t taking care of Self?”
-My Mother’s friend said, “Don’t give 100% of your attention to baby.
+She asked, “How can you be great to and for your baby and husband if you aren’t taking care of yourself?”
+My mother’s friend said, “Don’t give 100% of your attention to baby.
 You have a husband.
 It’s OK to give him attention as well.
 That’s your partner, and don’t forget it.”
 My cousin Wendy offered the best advice.
 She said, “Everything you think is wrong.”
 The entire room laughed with confirmation.
 Now I’ve decided to stop obsessing so much and just roll with the punches!

-Having time allotted for advice was important because if gave women a chance to briefly share their stories and be heard.
-Pregnancy is no walk on the beach, and although every woman’s pregnancy is different, it is wonderful to hear what previously pregnant women learned along their journeys because some of the information may very well apply to you.
+Having time allotted for advice was important because it gave women a chance to briefly share their stories and be heard.
+Pregnancy is not always a walk on the beach, and although every woman’s pregnancy is different, it is wonderful to hear what previously pregnant women learned along their journeys because some of the information may very well apply to you.

 Thank You Cards